1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 <div class='year-distribution full-width'></div>
 <div class='year-distribution-legend'></div>

 While the top grossing movies have taken a larger share of ticket sales of the last decade, there hasn't been a smooth increase in top-heaviness over the last 30 years.
-In 2021, the top five grossing movies took more than a quarter of the year's total box office — the first time that's happened since the 80s, when it happen regularly.
+In 2021, the top five grossing movies took more than a quarter of the year's total box office — the first time that's happened since the 80s, when it happened regularly.

-What's changed more smoothly over time that's caused more weekends to be dominated by a single movie?
+What has changed more smoothly that's caused more weekends to be dominated by a single movie?
 Extended runs have slowly stopped earning a significant amount of money.

 ### The Biggest Movies Are Making More of Their Money Opening Week

 <div class='best-week-scatter full-width'></div>

 There's been a bigger change in how media is consumed, beyond the control of Hollywood execs' green-lighting decisions.
-Television, streaming and TikTok are increasingly good [substitutes](https://www.nytimes.com/2022/03/25/opinion/oscars-movies-end.html) for theater going; people don't "go the movies" anymore, they go to see specific movie.
-Superhero movies — which are engineered to create urgency around opening weekend with their franchises, familiar faces, spoilers and massive marketing budgets — are the only formula that can consistently still fill seats.
+Television, streaming and TikTok are increasingly good [substitutes](https://www.nytimes.com/2022/03/25/opinion/oscars-movies-end.html) for theater going; people don't "go the movies" anymore, they go to see a specific movie.
+Superhero movies — which are engineered to create urgency around opening weekend with their franchises, familiar faces, spoilers and massive marketing budgets — have the only formula that can consistently still fill seats.

 This change in consumption has also created a <x>best picture Oscar winner</x> sized hole in the bottom right of the chart (adjust the minimum gross slider to see more recent winners).

 With other genres playing to mostly empty theaters, there's no longer a broad audience that can build up word of mouth momentum for an original movie over several weeks.
-Best picture winners are still slow burning, but they're no longer hits; even on [streaming](https://www.nytimes.com/2022/03/26/business/media/academy-awards-streaming-services.html), favorite CODA has been viewed less than a [million times](https://deadline.com/2022/03/oscar-best-picture-nomiees-box-office-boost-streaming-viewership-1234985202/).
+Best picture winners are still slow burning, but they're no longer hits; even on [streaming](https://www.nytimes.com/2022/03/26/business/media/academy-awards-streaming-services.html), Oscar-favorite CODA has been viewed less than a [million times](https://deadline.com/2022/03/oscar-best-picture-nomiees-box-office-boost-streaming-viewership-1234985202/).

 <!-- <div class='year-sm'></div> -->